vizdata-f21/project-1-team_5_look_alive/proposal/proposal.md

 global soybean use, because they are by far the biggest importer of soybeans, and/or the United States because it interests us personally.
-We also want to look at the differentiation between types of use, how they have developed over time and compared to deforestation.
+We also want to look at the differentiation between types of use, how they have developed over time and compared to deforestation, which led us to our second question.

 ### Plan for Question Two:

-1.  group all entries in soybean\_use.csv by decades;
+We want to examine the proportions of soybean production used for human food versus for feeding animal change over time and whether this change in proportions is related to global deforestation development over time.
-2. For each decade category, add up the values for all entries under “human\_food”, “animal\_feed”, and “processed”;
+The datasets we will use for this question are `soybean_use` and `forest_area`.

-3.  create new variables “human\_prop” and “animal\_prop” that
+Start by grouping all entries in `soybean_use`.csv by decades.
+For each decade category, add up the values for all entries under `human_food`, `animal_feed`, and `processed`.

-    represents the proportions of soybean production used for human food and for animal feed out of the totality each decade; 4.plot “human\_prop” and “animal\_prop” as dots in a graph where the x-axis represents “decade” and the y-axis represents proportion percentage between 0 to 1.
-Connect all dots under each variable - “human\_prop” and “animal\_prop” - with lines in differentiating shape and color.
+Create new variables `human_prop` and `animal_prop` that represent the proportions of soybean production used for human food and for animal feed out of the total each decade.

-4.  plot percent of global forest area, “forest\_area”, as points in the above graph and connect the dots with a different colored line.
+Plot `human_prop` and `animal_prop` as dots in a graph where the x-axis represents `decade` and the y-axis represents proportion percentage between 0 to 1.
+Connect all dots under each variable - `human_prop` and `animal_prop` - with lines in differentiating shape and color.

-5. Observe and compare the lines.
+Plot percent of global forest area, `forest_area`, as points in the above graph and connect the dots with a different colored line.
+Observe and compare the lines.